June-Tree/Godot-Source-Code-Obfuscator/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See [here](https://en.wikipedia.org/wiki/MIT_License).

 ## Authors notes